athish-ns/deep_learning_library/README.md

-Got it!
-Here's a revised README template tailored to your project plan:

----

 # Deep Learning Project

 This project is a step-by-step implementation of a deep learning framework from scratch in Python.
 It covers the fundamental components needed for building neural networks, training them, and applying them to solve simple tasks like the XOR problem and the FizzBuzz problem.